 VW four pin pencil coils appeared on the VW / Audi 1.8 Turbo from 2001 and later, and many other VW-Audi Group products.
 These can be driven directly from the MS3Pro.

 Pin number Function

-1 Switched +12 volt power
+1 12 volt power

 2 Ground to cylinder head

-3 SparkA trigger from MS3Pro
+3 Spark out from MS3Pro

 4 Ground to cylinder head